konradreiche/security-cam/README.md

    You will be prompted to authorize the application with your Dropbox account if you have followed step 5.

 8. Launch the Android application
-   - configure the settings to your needs
+   - Configure the settings to your needs
    - Port: 4000

 9. Enjoy!